andela-jwan/rails_testing_with_capybara/README.md

     Read more about the as: option here:
     [:as option in routes](http://guides.rubyonrails.org/routing.html#naming-routes)

+    If you want to see your routes, type this in terminal:

+    ```Bash
+    rake routes
+    ```
+    Read your terminal output.

+    The prefix column is what you prepend to \_path to obtain your path variable.
     Rerun the tests and this should be your next error:

     ```Bash